Internal medicine clerkship syllabus

 outpatient and consult rotations.
 Days off may vary for AHEC sites depending on the practice.

 The first two rotations will end at 5:00pm on the last Friday.

-The last rotation will end at
+5:00 PM on the last Thursday.
 In the event that a call day falls on a Saturday and a post-call day falls on a Sunday, it is

 recommended that students ask their resident for a compensation day off.
 Students are